 The Air Data Computer (ADC) compiles information from the airplane's pitot-static system.
-The ADC unit is mounted behind the instrument panel, just forward of the MFD.
+The ADC unit is mounted in the tailcone.
 An outside air temperature probe, mounted on top of the cabin, is connected to the ADC.
 The ADC calculates pressure altitude, airspeed, true airspeed, vertical speed and outside air temperature.